Robots Build Kids!

 About Level Up Robots

-Level Up Robots was created to make learning STEAM approachable, physical and fun for all kids.
+Level Up Robots was created to make learning STEAM education (Science, Technology, Engineering, Art and Match) approachable, physical and fun for all kids.

-Level Up Robots focuses on STEAM (Science, Technology, Engineering, Art and Math) education, which is an integrated way to encourage kids to learn in a way that broadly addresses real-world problems.
-Level Up Robots inspires students to:
+We encourage kids to learn in a way that broadly addresses real-world problems.
+Working in teams, Level Up Robots inspires students to:

 - Ask questions that help define the problem